openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

+(1) The wallet uses the Credential Issuer's metadata (#credential-issuer-metadata) to learn what credential types and formats the Credential Issuer supports and to determine the issuer URL of the OAuth authorization server the Credential Issuer relies on.
+Note in this example, the Credential Issuer also provides the OAuth Authorization Server.
+This specification enables deployments where the Credential Issuer API and the Authorization Server are different services, perhaps even provided by different entities.

+(2) The Wallet sends an Authorization Request to the Authorization Endpoint.
+The Authorization Endpoint processes the Authorization Request, which typically includes user authentication and gathering of user consent.

-(1) The Wallet sends an Authorization Request to the Credential Issuer's Authorization Endpoint.
-Issuer returns Authorization Response with the Authorization Code upon successfully authenticating and obtaining consent from the End-User.
-This step happens in the frontchannel, by redirecting the End-User via the User Agent.
-This step is defined in (#authorization_endpoint).
+(3) The Authorization Endpoint returns an Authorization Response with the Authorization Code upon successfully processing the Authorization Request.

+Note that steps (2) and (3) happens in the frontchannel, by redirecting the End-User via the User Agent.
+Those steps are defined in (#authorization_endpoint).

-(2) The Wallet sends a Token Request to the Credential Issuer's Token Endpoint with the Authorization Code obtained in step (2).
-The Credential Issuer returns an Access Token in the Token Request upon successfully validating Authorization Code.
+(4) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in step (3).
+The Token Endpoint returns an Access Token in the Token Response upon successfully validating Authorization Code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

-(3) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the the issued VC shall be bound.
+(5) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the the issued VC shall be bound to.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).

 If the Credential Issuer requires more time to issue a Credential, the Credential Issuer MAY return an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).